pashkov256/deletor/README.md

 ```

 ### Arguments:
-`-e, --extensions` — comma-separated list of extensions (for example, mp4,zip,jpg).
+`-e` — comma-separated list of extensions (for example, mp4,zip,jpg).

-`-d, --directory` — the path to the file search directory.
+`-d` — the path to the file search directory.

 `--min-size` — minimum file size to delete (for example, 10 kb, 1mb, 1gb).